cyrraz/plothist/docs/advanced/model_examples.rst

 Histograms
 ----------

-Here is an example with a model above made of histograms:
+Here is an example with a model made of histograms:

 .. code-block:: python